ryanpeach/DogBarking/Readme.md

 A simple for recording audio, and playing a frequency when the volume is over some threshold.

 This app has many uses, but is made originally for training a dog to stop barking.
-By playing a high pitched, loud sound whenever my computer detected high volume noise, I trained my dog to stop barking while i was gone.
+By playing a high pitched, loud sound whenever my computer detected high volume noise, I trained my dog to stop barking while I was gone.

+It will also email you about events with recordings and summarize the events throughout the day.

 # Installation